Overview

 Bear Case / What Breaks It

 • Network outages (7 major halts since 2020) undermine reliability.
-5 of 7 originated from validator client bugs, and ~84% of stake still runs a single client (Agave)
+5 of 7 originated from validator client bugs, and ~84% of stake still runs a single client (Agave).
+Recent 90-day window has been clean (100% uptime per Solana Status, May 2026), but the structural single-client risk has not been retired; Firedancer adoption needs to cross 20% standalone stake before the concentration risk meaningfully eases.

 • MEV / Jito dependency: ~$720M extracted in 2025 (paid by users).
 Jito tips = ~30% of validator revenue, creating economic lock-in.
 Single off-protocol entity controls transaction ordering for most blocks.
 See structural risk section below